revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

-We can use the same code as what we have used for creating a file.
+We can use the same code that we use to create a file.

 ```python
 open("myfile.txt","r") as fObj6.